top of page

 In Damascus there was a disciple named Ananias.
 The Lord called to him in a vision, ...
 “Go!
 This man is my chosen instrument to proclaim my name to the Gentiles and their kings and to the people of Israel.
 I will show him how much he must suffer for my name.”
 Then Ananias went to the house and entered it.
 Placing his hands on Saul, he said, “Brother Saul, the Lord—Jesus, who appeared to you on the road as you were coming here—has sent me so that you may see again and be filled with the Holy Spirit.”
 Immediately, something like scales fell from Saul’s eyes, and he could see again.
 He got up and was baptized, and after taking some food, he regained his strength.
 Acts 9: 1-17

 This is so supernatural!
-The risen and ascended Jesus Christ, now in the heavens, sitting at the right side of his Father in his father’s throne room, is speaking to both Saul and Ananias.
+The risen and ascended Jesus Christ, now in the heavens, sitting at the right side of his Father in his father’s throne room, speaks from the heavens to both Saul and Ananias.
 First, a bit of background into Saul.
 Earlier in the book of Acts, we are introduced to Stephen, a new convert to the new church of Christ, zealous for God and Christ through the Holy Spirit.
+We have read Stephen's speech in a previous lesson.

-Please take a moment, really longer than a moment, to reread Stephen’s speech to the Sanhedrin in Chapter 7 of Acts. … Here is a lovely summary of God’s plan in the birth and growth of His beloved child of Jerusalem which makes up much of our Old Testament.
-You were asked to read this speech earlier in this bible study.
-This disciple of the risen Christ stood in trial and persecution before the pious leaders of God’s Israel much as Jesus had stood in trial and persecution:
+On the brink of death, Stephen delivered a lovely summary of God’s plan regarding the birth and growth of His beloved child of Jerusalem which makes up much of our Old Testament.
+Stephen, a disciple of the now risen Christ, stood in trial and persecution before the pious leaders of God’s Israel much as Jesus had stood in trial and persecution before these same holy men.

 And Saul approved of their killing him.
 On that day a great persecution broke out against the church in Jerusalem, and all except the apostles were scattered throughout Judea and Samaria.
 Godly men buried Stephen and mourned deeply for him.
 But Saul began to destroy the church.
 Going from house to house, he dragged off both men and women and put them in prison.
 Acts 8: 1-3